Digital-Working-Group/pii-splicing-redaction/README.md

 python3 app/main.py --model llama3.2 ./data -o ./out
 python3 scripts/pii-masking-300k/pii_masking_evaluate.py
 ```
-The default settings will pull 10 files from the `pii-masking-300k` dataset and write them to txt file s in the /data folder.
+The default settings will pull 10 files from the `pii-masking-300k` dataset and write them to txt files in the /data folder.
 To calculate the counts for the summary, the script iterates over the source text one word at a time, comparing each word to the list of predicted entities (PII identified by the LLM) and the list of target entities (the dataset's privacy mask).
 Each word will be identified as one of the following:
   - True positive: found in both the target entries and the predicted entries
   - False positives: not found in the target entries, but found in the predicted entries
   - True negatives: found in neither the target entries nor the predicted entries
   - False negatives: found in the target entries, but not found in the predicted entries
 If a word occurs multiple times within the text, each occurrence will be counted in the summary.

 The script will output a JSON file for every TXT file containing the redacted PII, as well as two summaries in the /out/summaries folder.
-The summary JSON contains a list of the filenames, the starting timestamp, and the counts different each status.
+The summary JSON contains a list of the filenames, the starting timestamp, and the counts for each status.
 The summary XLSX contains columns describing the file, word, and status of that word.

 # Performance Testing
 Result of Phi4 on the first 500 rows of [pii-masking-300k](https://huggingface.co/datasets/ai4privacy/pii-masking-300k), where each word in the input text is considered a separate token and identified tokens not part of the source text are ignored.